oddy-boop/Edusync-git/README.md

 - **Progress:** A visual representation of academic performance.
 It includes charts that track the student's overall average score over time and a breakdown of subject scores in the latest term.

 - **My Fees:** A detailed fee statement showing a breakdown of fees for the current academic year, all payments made, and the final outstanding balance.
+It also includes an option to pay outstanding fees online via Paystack.

 - **My Attendance:** A complete log of the student's personal attendance history, as recorded by teachers.